UX Design

 1. Choose the target user group for this phase

-2. Build the framework of the product
+2. Build the framework of the product, identify the key flow, and propose a timeline

 The genomics domain is highly complex and challenging to understand.
 To understand the design issue, I collaborated with the product owner, who holds a PhD in the genomics domain.
 The product owner gathered preliminary information from the clients and then brainstormed with the design lead (for this phase) and me (as the assistant designer) to make the final decisions.